 Guess where that went?

-Knowledge management consisted of intranets and databases to share information.
+Knowledge management strategies consisted of intranets and databases to share information.
 However, for most companies, these old attempts at sharing knowledge have failed, as these tools do not make sharing knowledge easy, and they reflect the same hierarchy elsewhere in the organization.

 Knowledge management declines when solutions are not accessible or poorly designed.